A matching decomposition algorithm for simulating quantum walk Hamiltonians: Results

 First, let us consider when the adjacency matrices of two arbitrary subgraphs commute. \begin{lemma} Let $G = (V,E)$ be a simple, undirected graph.
 Two arbitrary subgraphs $G' = (V, E')$ and $G'' = (V, E'')$ of $G$ commute if and only if for any $(u, v) \in V \times V$, \end{lemma} \begin{proof} Let $A'$ be the adjacency matrix of $G'$ and $A''$ the adjacency matrix of $G''$.
 Consider matrix element $[u, v]$ of their product:

-Each summand $A'_{uw} A''_{wv}$ is equal to 1 when $(u, w) \in E'$ and $(w, v) \in E''$, therefore $(A'A'')_{uv}$ counts the number of length-2 paths where the first edge belongs to $E'$ and the second edge belongs to $E''$. $(A''A')_{uv}$ does the same except the first edge belongs to $E''$ and the second to $E'$.
-Therefore, the subgraphs commute if and only if the number of these paths is the same regardless of order of subgraphs. \end{proof}
+Each summand $A'_{uw} A''_{wv}$ is equal to 1 when $(u, w) \in E'$ and $(w, v) \in E''$, therefore $(A'A'')_{uv}$ counts the number of length-2 walks where the first edge belongs to $E'$ and the second edge belongs to $E''$. $(A''A')_{uv}$ does the same except the first edge belongs to $E''$ and the second to $E'$.
+Therefore, the subgraphs commute if and only if the number of these walks is the same regardless of order of subgraphs. \end{proof}

-Less formally, Lemma~\ref{lemma:commuting_subgraphs} requires that the number of length-2 paths between arbitrary 2 vertices of type ($E'$, $E''$) (i.e. where the first edge belongs to $E'$ and the second edge belongs to $E''$) is the same as the number of paths of type ($E''$, $E'$) between the same vertices, so the paths are balanced.
+Less formally, Lemma~\ref{lemma:commuting_subgraphs} requires that the number of length-2 walks between arbitrary 2 vertices of type ($E'$, $E''$) (i.e. where the first edge belongs to $E'$ and the second edge belongs to $E''$) is the same as the number of walks of type ($E''$, $E'$) between the same vertices, so the walk types are balanced.

 In the particular case when the subgraphs are matchings, Lemma~\ref{lemma:commuting_subgraphs} is reduced to the following lemma.